the-rectifier/TUC_labs/5th_Sem/ACE414_Labs/Exercise_8/Readme.txt

 Notes: The program is written really badly in order for a BOF attack to be possible and also many compiler flags need to be set
-        in order to disable core Security features like the stack canary and PIE.
+        in order to disable core Security features like the stack smashing detection and PIE.

-Run "exploit.py" to exploit the packed Greeter program.
+Run "exploit.py" and pipe the output to Greeter's input as shown above, to exploit the packed Greeter program.
 Run "pwn_exp.py" to exploit any compiled version of Greeter, written using the pwntools library (pip install pwntools).
-(It grabs Name's address from the ELF directly)
+(It grabs Name's address from the ELF directly, and handles the IO redirection to and from the opened shell)

 Standalone Testing the Shellcode: